n8n Intgration guide

-Select HTTP Request node in the list of nodes and add it to your workflow.
+Search for "easybits Extractor" in the node panel and add it to your workflow.

 Step 3: Configure the Node